EPICcake808/digits/index.md

 For authentication, the application uses the NextAuth package.

-When the database is seeded, a settings file (such as [config/settings.development.json](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/config/settings.development.json)) is used to create users and stuff in the PostgreSQL database.
+When the database is seeded, a settings file (such as [config/settings.development.json](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/config/settings.development.json)) is used to create users and contacts in the PostgreSQL database.
 That will lead to a default accounts being created.

 The application allows users to register and create new accounts at any time.

 ### Authorization

-Only logged in users can manipulate Stuff items (but any registered user can manipulate any Stuff item, even if they weren't the user that created it.)
+Only logged in users can manipulate Contacts items (but any registered user can manipulate any Contacts item, even if they weren't the user that created it.)

 ### Configuration